 1. Assessment

-If, at the conclusion of the assessment, the MRO determines that there are no adequate grounds for the allegation and that no inquiry is warranted, the MRO will notify the Deciding Official in writing the reasons for the decision and if the Deciding Official concurs, will advise the Complainant(s) of the decision.
+After receiving an allegation of misconduct in research, the MRO will perform an assessment, as defined in this Policy.
+If, at the conclusion of the assessment, the MRO determines that no inquiry is warranted, the MRO will notify the Deciding Official in writing the reasons for the decision and if the Deciding Official concurs, the matter will be considered resolved.

-At the time of, or before the beginning of the inquiry, the MRO shall make a good faith attempt to notify the Respondent(s) in writing of the initiation of the inquiry, including the substance of the research misconduct allegations.
+At or before the beginning of the inquiry, the MRO shall make a good faith attempt to notify the Respondent(s) in writing of the initiation of the inquiry, including the substance of the research misconduct allegations.
 Upon receiving notice of the inquiry, the Respondent(s) will assist the MRO with the sequestration process.
 If the Respondent is not available, sequestration may continue in the Respondent's absence.

 2. Inquiry by Standing Committee on Misconduct in Research